-Supreme Court upholds Arizona voting laws a lower court found were unfair to minorities
+Supreme Court upholds Arizona voting laws that lower court found were unfair to minorities

 The cases involved two voting regulations from Arizona that are in common use across the country.
 One throws out the ballots of those who vote in the wrong precinct.
 The other restricts who may collect ballots cast early for delivery to polling places, a practice then-President Donald Trump denounced as “ballot harvesting.”

+Even the Biden administration had concluded that the U.S. Court of Appeals for the 9th Circuit had erred in condemning the Arizona laws.
+So the outcome was not a surprise.

-But the greater impact could be how VRA relates to an outpouring of new laws enacted by state legislatures that have changed voting procedures, and on the drawing of congressional and legislative districts following the 2020 Census.
+But the greater impact will be how VRA relates to an outpouring of new laws enacted by state legislatures that have changed voting procedures, and on the drawing of congressional and legislative districts after the 2020 Census.

+Alito wrote that the majority declines to “announce a test to govern all … claims involving rules, like those at issue here, that specify the time, place, or manner for casting ballots.”

+But he said certain “guidelines” should be considered, such as the size of the burden imposed by a challenged rule; the disparities imposed on different racial and ethnic groups and the opportunities for voting provided by a state’s entire system for voting.

 Reacting to Trump’s false claims of widespread fraud, Republican-led legislatures are racing to enact laws that cut back on easements to voting implemented in part because of the coronavirus pandemic.

-Even if investigations by Trump’s Justice Department and other Republican officials failed to substantiate the charges, they say changes are needed to assure public confidence in election outcomes
+Even if investigations by Trump’s Justice Department and other Republican officials failed to substantiate the charges, they say changes are needed to ensure public confidence in election outcomes

-Democratic lawyers are already challenging changes in the South and Midwest.
+Democratic lawyers are challenging changes in the South and Midwest.
 Attorney General Merrick Garland has filed a complaint about changes made to Georgia’s voting laws.

+Justice Elena Kagan wrote a stinging dissent, saying the court was undermining the intent of the VRA by weakening the protections in Section 2.

+“The majority writes its own set of rules, limiting Section 2 from multiple directions,” wrote Kagan, joined by Justices Stephen G. Breyer and Sonia Sotomayor.

+“Wherever it can, the majority gives a cramped reading to broad language.
+And then it uses that reading to uphold two election laws from Arizona that discriminate against minority voters.”

+She added: “What is tragic here is that the Court has (yet again) rewritten — in order to weaken — a statute that stands as a monument to America’s greatness, and protects against its basest impulses.”

-The liberal Brennan Center for Justices said at least 880 bills proposing election law changes have been introduced in 49 states.
+The liberal Brennan Center for Justice said that at least 880 bills proposing election law changes have been introduced in 49 states.
 Of these, at least 28 bills with expansive provisions have been signed into law in 14 states.

 In 2013, the Supreme Court made it harder for civil rights groups to challenge such changes.
 It effectively eliminated the requirement that states proven to have discriminated against minorities in the past receive advance approval from a panel of federal judges or the Justice Department before changing their laws.